anacv/HeatStress/README.md

 This package was used in the development of climate change scenarios of heat stress, in the following publications:
 * Casanueva et al. 2019.
 Climate projections of a multi-variate heat stress index: the role of downscaling and bias correction, *Geoscientific Model Development*, https://www.geosci-model-dev-discuss.net/gmd-2018-294/
 * Casanueva et al. 2019.
-Escalating environmental heat exposure – a future threat for the European workforce, *Regional Environmental Change*.
+Escalating environmental heat exposure – a future threat for the European workforce, *Regional Environmental Change*, https://doi.org/10.1007/s10113-020-01625-6